AdobeDocs/commerce-admin.en/help/stores-purchase/checkout-process.md

 1. The customer selects a payment method.

-   When using the **Payment on Account** method, the Custom Reference Number field can be used to reference an invoice number.
+   When using the _Payment on Account_ method, the [!UICONTROL Custom Reference Number] field can be used to reference an invoice number.

-1. The customer clicks **Place Purchase Order**.
+1. The customer clicks **[!UICONTROL Place Purchase Order]**.

    The purchase order is placed.